How to Respond to Negative Real Estate Agent Reviews

 3Explain your service standards

 Use your response to showcase the level of service you normally provide.
-If the complaint was about slow responses, describe your typical communication cadence: "We typically provide weekly market updates and respond to all inquiries within 4 hours."
-This signals to future readers that the complaint was an exception.
+If the complaint was about slow responses, describe your communication standard without inventing a guarantee: "We normally provide regular market updates and are improving our response process."
 Be honest — do not fabricate standards you do not actually follow.
 If the reviewer's experience revealed a genuine gap in your service, acknowledge that you are improving it.

 4Offer to discuss privately